phac-nml/irida-galaxy-importer/README.md

 pip install -U pytest
 ```

-The mock library, and pytest-mock must be installed as well:
+The Mock library, pytest-mock, subprocess32, and Splinter must be installed as well:

 ```
-pip install mock pytest-mock
+pip install -U mock pytest-mock subprocess32 splinter
 ```

 Then to run the tests, navigate to `$GALAXY_ROOT/tools/irida_import/` and  invoke: